 Discuss the work in the comments

 Use @-mentions to bring other members of your organization into the conversation.
-They’ll get a notification in the app and in their email whenever they’re mentioned in a comment or review, so they’ll know what needs their attention.
+Abstract gives them a notification in the app and in their email whenever they’re mentioned in a comment or review to bring it to their attention.

 Request changes in a review